Matin-M/OpenCV-Contour-Detection/README.md

-# OpenCV-test.
+# OpenCV-Contour-Detection.
-# OpenCV software for image processing and contour scanning.
+# A basic python script for identifying image contours using NumPy and Intel's Open Computer Vision Libarary(OpenCV)